Whether you like fast cars or fast camels, our guide to the best festivals in the UAE has something to keep everyone entertained.

 Held in the lush surroundings of Umm Al Emarat Park, Abu Dhabi’s Festival in the Park is a celebration of art and culture from around the seven emirates.
 A truly family-friendly event, the event includes performances and workshops in both Arabic and English.
 From kids’ crafts sessions and drumming workshops to stand-up comedy and Arabic film screenings, there’s something for all ages.
 There’s even a market where you can pick up a range of locally-crafted products.
 The ticketed festival takes place over one action-packed weekend in spring.
 So, plan your visit ahead of time and make sure you don’t miss out on the fun.

 One of the most important dates in the Islamic calendar is the Prophet’s Birthday.
 The day celebrates the life of the Islamic Prophet Muhammed.
 Locals often mark the occasion with parades showing their respect and love for him.
 These celebrations traditionally conclude with sharing a meal (and birthday cake) with friends and family.
-However, be aware that the Prophet’s Birthday is observed as a ‘dry day’; which means that bars and restaurants across the country restrict sales of alcohol.
+However, be aware that the Prophet’s Birthday is observed as a dry day, which means that bars and restaurants restrict sales of alcohol across the UAE.